cloudfour/drizzle/docs/README.md

 **{{#extend}}**, **{{#embed}}**, **{{#block}}** and **{{#content}}**:

-The [handlebars-layouts](handlebarslayouts) helper suite is included to provide extensible "layout" behavior to all templates:
+The [handlebars-layouts][handlebars-layouts] helper suite is included to provide extensible "layout" behavior to all templates:

 ```hbs
 {{! src/templates/foo.hbs }}